degdigital/UIEcosystem/README.md

     </header>
     ```

+**HTML5 doctype**
+* HTML5 (HTML syntax) is preferred for all HTML documents.
+* Enforce standards mode and more consistent rendering in every browser possible with this simple doctype at the beginning of every HTML page: `<!DOCTYPE html>`.

 **Semantics**
 * Use semantic elements when possible.
 For example, use `<header>` elements for headers, `<p>` elements for paragraphs, `<button>` elements for buttons, etc.